 He regards A. sinensis as carrying only benign tertian fever.
 It is the most prevalent mosquito.
 "Next comes A. listoni, a much smaller but extremely dangerous species."
-In another place Kinoshita says of it: "Every epidemic of Malaria tropica depends on the increase and decrease of Anopheles listoni. . . .
+In another place1 Kinoshita says of it:

+Every epidemic of Malaria tropica depends on the increase and decrease of Anopheles listoni ...
 This mosquito develops very abundantly between the months of April and October.
 The new infections of tropical malaria begin also about the end of April and reach the highest number between June and July.
 A. listoni is generally more abundant in mountain regions than on the coast, and the distribution of tropical malaria corresponds.
-Taihoku, where A. listoni does not occur, is, therefore, free from tropical malaria."
+Taihoku, where A. listoni does not occur, is, therefore, free from tropical malaria.

-Takaki say that the three Nyssorhynchus in the above table "are met with in the mountainous district."
-Further on he gives the record from Kosenpo, a village "lying in the southern mountainous district. . . .
-In April 1907, malaria prevailed terribly in this locality, especially among Japanese new-comers, so that 30 per cent. of the Japanese residents proved to be malaria patients."
+Takaki says that A. annulipes, A. maculatus, and A. fuliginosus "are met with in the mountainous district."
+Further on he gives the record from Kosenpo, a village "lying in the southern mountainous district. ...
+In April 1907, malaria prevailed terribly in this locality, especially among Japanese newcomers, so that 30 percent of the Japanese residents proved to be malaria patients."
 The figures for 1906 which he gives have a strong similarity to what we have in the Federated Malay States.
 The result of quinine administered, according to Koch's recommendation, was a marked improvement in health, but again, as in the Federated Malay States, by no means an eradication of the disease.
-And yet Takaki says, "The prophylaxis was strictly conducted under the care of police officials."
-The following is a summary of his statistics:-
+And yet Takaki says, "the prophylaxis was strictly conducted under the care of police officials."
+Table 7.1 gives a summary of his statistics.